 The Numbers 90 Days Later

-Ninety days after that first phone call, Summit Builders was a different financial operation.
+Ninety days after that first phone call, the contractor was a different financial operation.
 Same projects, same team, same market — but radically different visibility and control.

 $40K/mo